How does it work?

 Thank you

-On behalf of the nurses at St Barnabas Hospice, I want to say a huge thank you to everyone who has donated for their tree to be recycled.
+On behalf of the nurses at St Barnabas Hospice, we want to say a huge thank you to everyone who has donated their tree to be recycled.
 This is a fantastic scheme that helps to provide vital funds so we can continue supporting our patients each year.

 What your donation means to the Hospice